socialincome-san/public/recipients_app/README.md

 run app is on the Android emulator.
 Real devices need some additional setup.

-Used flutter and dart version:
-- See pubspec.yaml or
-- .tool-versions if you use the version manager [asdf](https://asdf-vm.com/) and its [flutter plugin](https://github.com/asdf-community/asdf-flutter)

-Update both locations if the versions are changing!

 ## Communication Channel

 1. Github for issue related discussion